LeoMaurice/LeoMaurice/README.md

 Member of @InseeFr civil servants.

+Rstats enthousiast.

+Advocating in favor of opensource and opendata.

+Love interactive dataviz, in particular maps.

+My CV can be find in this repository.

 ## Projects and publications

 [Master thesis](https://leomaurice.github.io/CCNE/) with Emmanuel Didier and Samuel Coavoux, in 2024, on the textual analysis and bibliometrics of the French Bioethics Committee : Léopold Maurice.
 Traitement de la personnalité humaine et insertion du CCNE dans le réseau des institutions d'expertise.
 Sociologie.
 2024. ⟨dumas-04742584⟩